OCA-Asian Pacific American Advocates: Scholarships

 For over 10 years, OCA has provided assistance to deserving AAPI students achieve a college education.
 OCA partners with United Parcel Service, Verizon Wireless, and the AXA Foundation to offer a diverse group of scholarships based on the criteria of achievement and financial need.

 B3: Aspiring AAPI Professionals Program

 This program aims to provide relevant professional development, peer networking and mentoring to aspiring AAPI professionals;

 expand BAC engagement, best practices and mentoring; and leverage venue for corporate employee resource group.

 It was recently launched in the Fall of 2009.

+Giving Back

+Asian Pacific American Advocates dedicates itself to give back and "Rising Together" in the community.
+With having outstanding fundraisers for the next generation of leaders and offering internships to new youths who are seeking cultivating work that can empower the next generation of civil rights advocates.
+With having various number of leaders from different backgrounds offer knowledge and experience from OCA.

+Advocates inspire to instore members with great potential towards civil movement to become better and create outcomes of civic engagement.